donalharrison/no1_system/docs/_core/Core Mechanic.md

 If there is a 1 in the result set, you risk allowing the enemy to seize the Initiative.

 - If you have any unspent ranks in your focused Trait, you may choose to reroll any 1 in the result set.
 - If the rerolled result set contains no 1s, total your Hits and your team maintains the Initiative.
+Increase the Momentum.
 - If the final result still contains any 1s, total your Hits and the enemy seizes the Initiative.
+Increase the Entropy.

 # Core Gameplay Loop